MethodsAndPractices/vsteam/.docs/synopsis/Add-VSTeamWorkItemField.md

-Adds a new organization-wide field for use in definitions of WorkItem types.
+Adds organization-wide data fields to the definitions of WorkItem types.